 It’s not.
 Only an idiot would argue that there is not a racial component to privilege in our culture.
 However, privilege is ultimately more about the choices of a child’s parents than race or gender (Proverbs 20:7).
 A black girl born to poor parents who love her enough to educate and discipline her will likely do better in life than a white boy born to middle-income parents who do not discipline him or take an interest in his education.
 Ben Carson demonstrates this reality.
 His mother was a semi-literate African-American teenager when he and his brother were born.
 She later divorced her husband and worked a series of menial jobs to support her family.
 She also made education a top priority for her boys, she carefully monitored who they spent time with and how much television they watched.
 Today both brothers hold advanced degrees and are wildly successful by any measurable standard.
 Ben Carson is a former neurosurgeon and the current HUD Secretary; his brother Curtis is an aeronautical engineer (rocket scientist).

 All races and genders think exactly the same way-

 They don’t.
 Life experience, intelligence level, religious conviction and upbringing do more to determine how a person views life than race or gender do.
-Assuming otherwise is a very weird and weirdly unhelpful form of racism.
+Assuming otherwise is a very weird and weirdly unhelpful form of racism and/or sexism.

 The very-real problem of racism will be solved with more racism-

 It won’t.
 Punishing white people for being born white is a form of racism that will do nothing to right the very real wrongs of the past.
 Nor will it undo any privilege that currently exists.
-The most effective way to deal with racism is through the gentle shaming of people who make racist remarks, the spread of Christianity, improving educational opportunities for all children and encouraging people of different races and backgrounds to get to know one another (Colossians 3:11, Galatians 3:28).
+The most effective way to deal with racism is through the correcting of those who make racist remarks, the spread of Christianity, improving educational opportunities for all children and encouraging people of different races and backgrounds to get to know one another (Colossians 3:11, Galatians 3:28).